Improving the flow and care of patients

 If I am in hospital waiting for long-term care, can I choose the facility I will be transferred to?

+No, not while you are waiting in hospital.
 You will be offered the first available long-term care bed that meets your health care needs.
 Sometimes this will mean accepting a bed that is not your first choice and may be outside of your home community.
 If you are placed in a facility that is not you or your family’s choice, your name will be placed in priority to be transferred to the area of your first choice, as soon as a bed becomes available.